fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 [FileBrowser Quantum](https://github.com/gtsteffaniak/filebrowser) is a slick web-based graphical file explorer accessed via browser.
 I rarely use it, but I have it setup to serve my `/home` directory in case I ever need to access it from another device.

+> This is a fork of the original FileBrowser with continuing development and addition of new features, since [the original](https://github.com/filebrowser/filebrowser) has been in maintenance mode for a while and [will be archived on September 1, 2026](https://github.com/filebrowser/filebrowser).

 ```yaml
 filebrowser:
    image: gtstef/filebrowser